-The reality is EPDM roofs last 7 to 15 years on average before needing replacement (less likely) or resealing (more likely).
+The reality is EPDM roofs last 7 to 15 years on average before requiring a replacement (less likely) or resealing (more likely).
 With EPDM liquid roof coating, repairs and resealing can extend the life of the roof and re-institute the waterproof barrier from original installation.

 A Further Look At EPDM